MSLNZ/msl-package-manager/docs/cli_usage.rst

 list
 ----

-List all MSL packages that are installed:
+List all MSL packages that are installed

 .. code-block:: console

    msl list

-List all MSL repositories_ that are available on GitHub:
+List all MSL repositories_ that are available on GitHub

 .. code-block:: console

    msl list --github

-List all MSL packages_ that are available on PyPI:
+List all MSL packages_ that are available on PyPI

 .. code-block:: console

    msl list --pypi

-Update the GitHub :ref:`cache <cache_note>` and then list all repositories_ that are available:
+Update the GitHub :ref:`cache <cache_note>` and then list all repositories_ that are available

 .. code-block:: console

    msl list --github --update-cache

-Update the PyPI :ref:`cache <cache_note>` and then list all packages_ that are available:
+Update the PyPI :ref:`cache <cache_note>` and then list all packages_ that are available

 .. code-block:: console

    msl list --pypi --update-cache

-Show the information about the repositories_ (includes information about the branches and the tags) in JSON_ format:
+Show the information about the repositories_ (includes information about the branches and the tags) in JSON_ format

 .. code-block:: console